T-800a/SME.Gen/README.md

 ### Rewards
 for completing a set (2) of missions:
-- MobileHQ / mobile respawn (Landrover Ambulance)
+- MobileHQ / mobile respawn
-- MWMIK Jackal (with HMG)
+- armed MRAP
-- AH-6M Littlebird (with GAU-19 and 19x Hydra 70)
+- armed light helicopter

 After completing two mission one vehicle will be spawned, starting with the MHQ.
 If one vehichle gets destoryed it will be respawned instead of spawning the next tiers vehicle.
 There won't be multiple iterations of the same vehicle.
 The reward vehicles can be found outside the Base in the Hangars.